 In Indiana, Gramma would finally begin to see some of her vegetables peek out of the spring ground.
 The seed catalog would be put away in Uncle Jacob's stack of magazines on the over-loaded desk in the entry hall.
 Tucker rarely got into Uncle Jacob's things.
 His uncle was like an awakened bear when his things were moved.

 Grandpop did the planting.
 He got up early every day.
 So morning planting was not a problem.
-Although most of the time, weeding the garden was Tucker and Betsy's job.
+Although most of the time, weeding the garden was Tucker and his sister Betsy's job.
 By now, the hand plow would have been substituted for a hoe or two.

-The family loved most vegetables like the ones shone in the picture.
+The family loved most vegetables like the ones in the picture.
 In the summer, Tucker would pull a carrot out of the ground, wipe it off under his arm, and bite off a delicious, crunchy bite.

 My grandmother was the president of the Garden Club in a town in Ohio.
 Her garden planting wasn't complete until she added a row of flowers on the outer edge of the garden, facing the street.
-A well-balanced, colorful planting was especially important to a well-balanced day.
+A well-balanced, colorful planting was especially important to a well-balanced life.

 Enjoy planning and drawing your garden.
-Get your hand in God's dark soil and you will grow the peace He offers.
+Get your hand in God's dark soil, and you will grow the peace He offers.

 Copyright 2021 Doris Gaines Rapp